Toots Hibbert: 1970s

 The first Toots and the Maytals album released and distributed by Chris Blackwell's Island Records was Funky Kingston.
 Music critic Lester Bangs described the album in Stereo Review as "perfection, the most exciting and diversified set of reggae tunes by a single artist yet released."
 Chris Blackwell had a strong commitment to Toots and the Maytals, saying "I've known Toots longer than anybody – much longer than Bob [Bob Marley].
 Toots is one of the purest human beings I've met in my life, pure almost to a fault."

-In 1970, the band first charted overseas with “Monkey Man” reaching No. 47 in Britain.
+In 1970, the band first charted overseas with "Monkey Man" reaching No. 47 in Britain.

 Hibbert also appeared in the groundbreaking Jamaican film The Harder They Come, in which his band sings "Sweet and Dandy".
 The film's soundtrack included the Maytals' 1969 hit song "Pressure Drop".
 The Harder They Come features fellow musician and actor Jimmy Cliff in the leading role as Ivan, a character whose story resembles Hibbert's.

 On 1 October 1975, Toots and the Maytals were broadcast live on KMET-FM as they performed at the Roxy Theatre in Los Angeles.
 This broadcast was re-mastered and released as an album entitled Sailin' On via Klondike Records.

-Late 20th century
+1980s and 1990s

 The band's 1980 performance at Hammersmith Palais in London was released as an album, Live, less than 24 hours after it was recorded, making it into the Guinness Book of World Records.
 The band released Knock Out! in 1981, after which the original Maytals trio broke.
 After a hiatus, Hibbert continued to tour as a solo artist.
 In 1988, he released Toots in Memphis, for which he earned his first Grammy nomination.
 Hibbert restarted his band in the mid-1990s without Gordon and Mathias.